Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 ▣ "Do you understand what you are reading" What a great question!
 It is possible to read Scripture and not clearly see its intent.
 The Spirit is directing Philip to a "divine appointment" which will

-1. show the new age has dawned
+1. show the New Age has dawned

 2. give a powerful witness to another people group